Jude, brother of Jesus: Alternative attribution

-There is an Apostle Jude in some lists of the Twelve, but not in others.
-He is called Jude of James.
-The name "Jude of James", as given in Luke 6:16, is sometimes interpreted as "Jude, brother of James", though such a construction commonly denotes a relationship of father and son.
-Other lists of the twelve include Thaddaeus, which may be a nickname for the same apostle.
+There is an Apostle Jude in some lists of the Twelve, listed as "Jude of James".
+The name "Jude of James", is sometimes interpreted as "Jude, brother of James", though such a construction commonly denotes a relationship of father and son.
+In the Gospels of Mark and Matthew his name is replaced with "Thaddeus", there is a consensus among scholars that Jude the apostle (who as mentioned is likely the same person as Jude, the brother of Jesus) is the same person as Thaddeus.
 His nickname may have occurred due to a resemblance to Jesus or to avoid confusion between Jude and Judas Iscariot.
-A local tradition of eastern Syria identifies the Apostle Jude with the Apostle Thomas, also known as Jude Thomas or Judas Didymus Thomas, as he is known in the Acts of Thomas and Gospel of Thomas (Thomas means 'twin' in Aramaic, as does Didymus in Greek.)
+Although a local tradition of eastern Syria identifies the Apostle Jude with Thomas.